cekkr/hello.esp32/hello-idf/studies/the_pc_issue.md

 In case of compiled functions is a mess, because you have to force the segmentation for requesting the "next page" if necessary.

 For the moment, the lack of a PSRAM seems an expensive limit to solve.

+Todo: Create a sort of "segmented memory with paging" for code pages